9 Early Symptoms of Alzheimer’s Disease You Should Know

 - Relying on memory aids or family members for things that used to be handled independently, such as using a calendar, a list, a phone, or a GPS to remember things.

-- Forgetting names of people, places, or things, such as your friends, neighbors, favorite restaurants, or car keys.
+- You are forgetting names of people, places, or things, such as your friends, neighbors, favorite restaurants, or car keys.

 Memory loss is expected as we age, but it is not normal when it disrupts daily life and affects your mental health and ability to function.
 If you or a loved one experiences memory loss that interferes with your daily activities, you should see your doctor for a check-up.